yhagio/tutorialedge.net/content/projects/hacker-news-clone-vuejs/part-5-single-news-article-view.md

 # Our Single.vue Component

 First things first, we will need a new component.
-Create a new file within your `src/components` directory called `Single.vue`.
+Create a new file within your `src/views` directory called `Single.vueSin`.

 ```html
 <template>